sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

         ClassLoader threadClassLoader = thread.getContextClassLoader();
         ClassLoader portalClassLoader = PortalClassLoaderUtil.getClassLoader();

-2. Create a new classloader that is the child of the Portal classloader and is able to access classes and configurations from the OSGi classloader created for our OSGi bundle. `AggregateClassLoader` allows us to do this without a lot of boilerplate code.
+2. Create a new classloader that is the child of @product@'s classloader (the Portal classloader) and is able to access classes and configurations from the OSGi classloader created for your OSGi bundle. `AggregateClassLoader` allows us to do this without a lot of boilerplate code.

         ClassLoader hibernateClassLoader =
             AggregateClassLoader.getAggregateClassLoader(
                 portalClassLoader, threadClassLoader);

-2. Set the new classloader as our current thread's context classloader.
+2. Set the new classloader as the current thread's context classloader.

         thread.setContextClassLoader(hibernateClassLoader);